Makster04/MACHINE_LEARNING_WARMUPS/UNIFORM_DISTRIBUTION.md

 x-a
 $$

-The total interval width is:
+The total width of the interval is:

 $$
 b-a